Welded extensions and ribbon restrictions of diagrammatical moves: Three examples of residues

 \subsubsection{Classification of the SV move}

 We now give a w-classifying invariant of the $SV$ move, which was established in \cite{RTwSL} by Audoux--Bellingeri--Meilhan--Wagner using the notion of coloring on Gauss diagrams.
-In order to facilitate the transition to string 2-links, we use the equivalent approach of virtual string link diagrams, rather that Gauss diagrams.
-The correspondence between the two consists in identifying overstrands of welded diagrams with what is referred to as \textquotedblleft tail intervals" of Gauss diagrams in \cite{RTwSL}. \\
+In order to facilitate the transition to string 2-links, we use the equivalent approach of virtual string link diagrams, rather than Gauss diagrams.
+The correspondence between the two consists in identifying arcs of virtual diagrams with what is referred to as \textquotedblleft tail intervals" of Gauss diagrams in \cite{RTwSL}. \\

-We can generalize the Wirtinger presentation to virtual string link diagrams by associating a generator to each overstrand, and the usual conjugating relation at each classical crossing (and no relation at virtual crossings).
+We can generalize the Wirtinger presentation to virtual string link diagrams by associating a generator to each arc, and the usual conjugating relation at each classical crossing (and no relation at virtual crossings).
 For $D\in vSLD_n$, we denote by $\pi_1(D)$ the group given by this presentation.

-\begin{de} If $y_i\in RF_n$ is a conjugate of $x_i$ for each $i$, a $(y_1,\ldots,y_n)$--coloring of a virtual string link diagram $D$ is a map from the overstrands of $D$ to $RF_n$, which sends the i$^{th}$ bottom overstrand to $y_i$, and which satisfies the Wirtinger relation at each classical crossing.
+\begin{de} Let $\{x_1,\ldots,x_n\}$ be a generating set of $F_n$.
+If $y_i\in RF_n$ is a conjugate of $x_i$ for each $i$, a $(y_1,\ldots,y_n)$--coloring of a virtual string link diagram $D$ is a map from the arcs of $D$ to $RF_n$, which sends the $i^{th}$ bottom arc to $y_i$, and which satisfies the Wirtinger relation at each classical crossing.
 Equivalently, this last condition can be replaced by stating that the coloring induces a homomorphism from $\pi_1(D)$ to $RF_n$. \end{de}